Read Part 2 – Havelock Island Guide

 Read Part 4 – Ross Island Guide

 Picture a summer island paradise – a gorgeous island far away from usual city life chaos, dotted with uncountable palm trees, and surrounded by shimmering turquoise waters.
+No wonder I am talking about Andaman Islands.
 The moment we boarded the plane I had this feeling that it was going to be one dreamy holiday in India.
 And so it was!

 Andaman for Honeymooners